Id Software: Rage

 Todd Hollenshead announced in May 2007 that id Software had begun working on an all new series that would be using a new engine.
 Hollenshead also mentioned that the title would be completely developed in-house, marking the first game since 2004's Doom 3 to be done so.
 At 2007's WWDC, John Carmack showed the new engine called id Tech 5.
 Later that year, at QuakeCon 2007, the title of the new game was revealed as Rage.

-On July 14, 2008, id Software announced at the 2008 E3 event that they would be publishing Rage through Electronic Arts, and not id's longtime publisher Activision.
-However, since then ZeniMax has also announced that they are publishing Rage through Bethesda Softworks.
+On July 14, 2008, id Software announced at the 2008 E3 event that it would be publishing Rage through Electronic Arts, and not id's longtime publisher Activision.
+However, since then ZeniMax has also announced that it is publishing Rage through Bethesda Softworks.

 On August 12, 2010, during Quakecon 2010, id Software announced Rage US ship date of September 13, 2011, and a European ship date of September 15, 2011.
 During the keynote, id Software also demonstrated a Rage spin-off title running on the iPhone.
 This technology demo later became Rage HD.
 The game was ultimately released in October 2011.

 On May 14, 2018, Bethesda Softworks announced Rage 2, a co-development between id Software and Avalanche Studios.